I hope you’ve had your coffee, cause I’m getting up close and personal this morning.

 Imagine the possibilities !
 You could keep it simple and streamlined, or add darling little buttons, embroider a monogram, or embellish with your trim of choice.
 Or create a beach version with a colorful beach towel.

 One final plea.
 Professional sewers: Take pity on me.
 Tell me if there is an easier way to accomplish all that I have pronounced.
 Non sewers: Do not be intimidated.
 I couldn’t sew to save my life three years ago, and I just decided to teach myself.
-Purchase a simple machine, new or like my older model, and just start a simple project.
-You’ll be patting yourself on the back in no time.
+Purchase a simple machine, new or like

 And if all of this makes you dizzy, then check out these alternatives online: